arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/respondent-processes/how-fears-and-anxieties-are-learned-and-unlearned/index.md

 ![Figure 4130.
 Sequence of events involved in a young child acquiring a fear of a new teacher as a result of experiences with that teacher.](../../../../../assets/images/Figure4130.png "Figure 4130.
-Sequence of events involved in a young child acquiring a fear of a new teacher as a result of experiences with that teacher."){.image-inline}
+Sequence of events involved in a young child acquiring a fear of a new teacher as a result of experiences with that teacher."){: .image-inline}

 *Figure 4130.
 Sequence of events involved in a young child acquiring a fear of a new teacher as a result of experiences with that teacher.*